Get started with the .NET SDK

 using commercetools.Sdk.Api.Models.ShoppingLists;

-The .NET SDK follows a builder pattern when constructing drafts, update actions, and other objects/types that contain multiple fields.
+The .NET SDK uses C# object and collection initializer syntax to construct drafts, update actions, and other objects with multiple fields.

 // using commercetools.Sdk.Api.Models.Categories;